WIMNZhao/TS_Enhanced/README.md

 `python ./src_multiprocess/ts_main.py input.json`

-Note that there is multiprocessing overhead.
-If time_for_scoring_single_compound * num_per_cycle / nprocessses > 0.1, there is likely a gain.
-For example, it took 34 seconds to screening 0.1% the 94M quinazoline library using 1 process (num_per_cycle = 1000).
-While it took 26 seconds using 2 processes.
-For expensive scoring (e.g., by add time.sleep(0.1) to the evaluaiton routine), it will scale linearly withe CPU cores.
+Note that there is a multiprocessing overhead.
+If time_for_scoring_single_compound * num_per_cycle / nprocessses > e.g., 0.1 s, there is a gain from multiprocessing.

 ### Parameters